Get A Quote

 b) If the board isn’t regularly updated, it won’t reflect the current project status accurately.

-Here are the pros and cons of Scum:
+Here are the pros and cons of Scrum:

 1) Pros: